 Head Coach Drew Gaeng

-Drew Gaeng enters his sixth season as the head women's basketball coach after spending four years as the Warriors' men's assistant.
+Drew Gaeng enters his seventh season as the head women's basketball coach after spending four years as the Warriors' men's assistant.

 Gaeng led the 2017-18 Warriors to a third-place finish in the final SAA regular season standings but Hendrix fell one-point shy of a SAA Tournament Championship after the Warriors fell to Oglethorpe 70-69 in overtime.